bailer-jones/parallax-tutorial-2018/README.md

 2. Inference of distance to and size of a cluster using parallax and positions of its members.
 Includes: accommodating to correlated measurements.
 See resources/cluster_inference.pdf for details.
 3. Inference of distance to and 2D tangential velocity on the sky of a single source using its parallax and proper motion.
 Includes: use of MCMC.
 See resources/3D_astrometry_inference.pdf for details.

-Some more generic functions used the tutorials are in the files in the Rcode/ directory.
+The more generic functions used the tutorials are in the files in the Rcode/ directory.

 These tutorials assume that you are familiar with the basic idea of inferring a distance given a parallax and a prior, as described in [Bailer-Jones 2015 (paper 1)](http://adsabs.harvard.edu/abs/2015PASP..127..994B).
 Additional resources and references are provided below.